Frequently Asked Questions for MHSA Applicants

 Is the program accredited?

 The MHSA program is accredited by the Commission on the Accreditation of Healthcare Management Education (CAHME).
 Accreditation is evidence that programs are high quality, competency-based, and responsive to the needs of students, employers, and a dynamic health care industry.
+Note: The program was most recently accredited in 2025.

 How long will it take to complete the program?